Daninc24/ecommerce/CLEANUP.md

 3. Scans the uploads directory
 4. Identifies unused image files
 5. Deletes files that are no longer referenced

+**⚠️ Important**: The dangerous product deletion routes have been removed from server.js to prevent accidental data loss.

 ## Best Practices Going Forward